ClawsoftSolutions/.github/profile/README.md

-# PurrfectTechnologies 🐾
+# ClawsoftSolutions 🐾

-Welcome to PurrfectTechnologies, where we craft innovative, playful, and purrfectly engineered solutions! 🐱✨
+Welcome to ClawsoftSolutions, where we craft innovative, playful, and purrfectly engineered solutions! 🐱✨

 ## About Us